dokelung/minickt/README.md

 [ miniCkt ] >> help shell
 ```

-### Circuit Analyzing
+### Circuit I/O

-Here I will give you a quick start of doing circuit analyzing.
+Let me introduce you the commands of circuit IO.

 #### Read a logic circuit